-- Develop, maintain and facilitate the Program Review and the Student Learning Outcomes Cycle. - Provide support and serve as a resource to faculty, classified professionals, and administrators in completing Program Review and Student Learning Outcomes Assessment Cycle processes and reports.
+- Develop, maintain, and facilitate the Program Review and the Student Learning Outcomes Cycle. - Provide support and serve as a resource to faculty, classified professionals, and administrators in completing Program Review and Student Learning Outcomes Assessment Cycle processes and reports.

-- Recommend revisions to processes and timelines for Program Review and Outcomes Assessment processes in order to remain in compliance with accreditation standards and to align with the integrated planning process. - Update all reporting documents and website. - Review PR and SLOs and offer feedback, improvements, summaries, suggestions. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-III.
+- Recommend revisions to processes and timelines for Program Review and Outcomes Assessment in order to remain in compliance with accreditation standards and to align with the integrated planning process. - Facilitate the Program Viability Review process as outlined in the "Viability Review of Instructional Programs" document. - On at least a bi-annual basis, review and update the PVR related processes, policies and other related mandates. - Update all reporting documents and website. - Review PR and SLOs and offer feedback, improvements, summaries and suggestions. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-III.

-- Membership term lengths: 2 years with a limit of two consecutive terms (maximum service 4 years) unless designated by position. - Recommendations are made to the Planning and Institutional Effectiveness Committee; recommendations regarding Academic and Professional Matters are made to Academic Senate - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: Program Review Reports; SLO Reports; SLO Plan. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two year service, and the possibility of 1 additional term if the position remains available. - Recommendations are made to the Planning and Institutional Effectiveness Committee; recommendations regarding Academic and Professional Matters are made to Academic Senate. - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: Program Review Reports; SLO Reports; SLO Plan. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.